 At this point, your doctor can then determine if you may be a potential candidate for Inspire.
 There are a few key factors that could indicate you may be a good candidate, including:

-- Having moderate to severe sleep apnea
+- You have moderate to severe obstructive sleep apnea

 If your doctor thinks you may be a candidate for Inspire, you’ll then need to have an airway exam.
 This is an exam conducted through a drug-induced sleep endoscopy or DISE.